2011–12 Dallas Stars season

-The 2011–12 Dallas Stars season is the 45th season (44th of play) for the National Hockey League (NHL) franchise that was established on June 5, 1967, and 19th season (18th of play) since the franchise relocated to Dallas to start the 1993–94 season.
+The 2011–12 Dallas Stars season was the 45th season (44th of play) for the National Hockey League (NHL) franchise that was established on June 5, 1967, and 19th season (18th of play) since the franchise relocated to Dallas to start the 1993–94 season.

 The team failed to qualify for the Stanley Cup playoffs for the fourth year in a row.
-This was the second consecutive season that the Stars finished with a winning record but did not qualify for the playoffs.
+This was the second consecutive season that the Stars finished with a winning record of 42–35–5 but did not qualify for the playoffs, ending the season with 89 points in the standings and missing by six points and finishing 10th in the Western Conference.

 Off-Season

 On June 17, 2011, the Stars officially announced the hiring of Glen Gulutzan to be their new head coach.
 Gulutzan had been the head coach of the Stars' American Hockey League affiliate, the Texas Stars.

 Regular season

 The Stars' power play struggled during the regular season, as they finished 30th overall in power-play goals scored (33) and in power-play percentage (13.52%).

 Playoffs

 The Stars failed to qualify for the 2012 Stanley Cup playoffs.